Is there a future for corded window coverings?

 How Can I Create a Safe Environment for my Children?

-No matter the rules and regulations within the window covering industry, there’s steps you can take today to create a safe home for children and pets.
+No matter the rules and regulations within the window covering industry, there are steps you can take today to create a safe home for children and pets.

-- Never put corded window coverings in kids room, especially not close to a crib or furniture they can climb on.
+- Never put corded window coverings in the kid’s room, especially not close to a crib or furniture they can climb on.

 - If you can’t afford to remove corded window treatments.
 Make sure to cut the cords as short as possible to prevent any disaster.